Azure/Edge-infrastructure-quickstart-template/README.md

 **Steps**: [Getting-Started](./doc/Getting-Started.md)

-## Scenario 1: Create your fist site (for Greenfiled customers)
+## Scenario 1: Create your fist site (for Greenfield customers)

-**Overview**: If you don't have any existing edge resources created yet, this scenario can help you quickly set up a fresh new site using a pre-defined infrastructure template.
+**Overview**: If you don't have any existing edge resources created yet, this scenario can help you quickly set up a fresh new site with edge resources and connect them with Arc using a pre-defined infrastructure template.
 Otherwise, feel free to skip this scenario if you already have a testing resource group with AKS on HCI.

 **Steps**: [Create your first site](./doc/Add-first-Site.md)